 - Scrape the strained yogurt into a container for storage.
 Mix in the salt.

 - I recommend using homemade yogurt for the best flavour and consistency.
-Store-bought yogurt often contains thickeners, which won’t finish off as nicely.
+Store-bought yogurt often contains thickeners, which won’t finish as nicely.